placetopay-org/app-version/upgrade.md

-## Upgrade to 3.1.0
+# Upgrade Guide to v3.2.0

-This release introduces optional support for posting a comment in ClickUp using the `app-version:notify-clickup` command.
+This release includes optional support for posting comments in ClickUp using the `app-version:notify-clickup` command.

 ## ✅ Required Actions
-Add into your app-version configuration file the clickup configuration:
+Add the Clickup configuration to your app version configuration file:

    ```
    # config/app-version.php

    'clickup' => [
       'base_url' => env('CLICKUP_BASE_URL', 'https://api.clickup.com/api/v2'),
       'api_token' => env('CLICKUP_API_TOKEN'),
    ],

-   'changelog_file_name' => env('CHANGELOG_FILE_NAME', 'CHANGELOG.md'),
+   'changelog_file_name' => env('CHANGELOG_FILE', 'CHANGELOG.md'),
    ```

-Add To enable this feature, add the following environment variables:
+To use this feature, add the following environment variables:

 - `CLICKUP_API_TOKEN=YOUR-CLICKUP-API-TOKEN`
-- `changelog_file_name=YOUR-CHANGELOG-FILE-NAME` (if required)
+- `CHANGELOG_FILE=YOUR-CHANGELOG-FILE-NAME` (if needed)

-If you do not need this functionality, no action is required.
+If you don't need this functionality, no action is required.

 # Upgrade Guide to v3.0.0